tesYolan/AvatarOrchestrator/README.md

 # Prerequisite Installation
+## Hanson Pipeline docker container.
+Here, the steps are outlined to setup a docker container with a
 ## Mongodb
 It's assumed there is a valid mongodb deamon running on the platform.
 1. Installed mongodb from the following link: [installation script](https://docs.mongodb.com/manual/installation/)